brkuzn/pd-credit-risk-comparison/README.md

 ```

 > Download the raw Lending Club data from Kaggle and run the preprocessing cells to regenerate the training features.
 The notebook contains the full feature engineering pipeline.

 ---

-## Context

-IFRS 9 (2018) introduced lifetime expected credit loss requirements, increasing pressure on banks to improve PD model accuracy.
-Yet Basel III's IRB approach still demands interpretable, auditable models — which has historically locked institutions into logistic regression scorecards.
-This study quantifies the predictive trade-off and frames it within the regulatory constraint, contributing to the active debate on ML adoption in credit risk management.

----